 If a parent chooses to relocate without providing proper notice to each party with custody rights, the court may impose serious sanctions.
 The court considers the failure to provide notice as a factor in making a relocation determination or a modification to established child custody orders.
 The court also has the ability to hold the noncompliant party in contempt of court and may order that party to pay any attorney fees and costs incurred as a result of the failure.

 Rely on The Law Office of Marta S. Laynas to help you navigate the legal system and assess how relocation affects your family.
-Serving clients in Chester County and the surrounding counties, the attorneys can be reached at 610-692-3460 or online.
+Serving clients in West Chester and the surrounding counties, the attorneys can be reached at 610-692-3460 or online.